JLESC/jlesc.github.io/collections/_projects/storage_systems_design.md

 A paper presenting our first results is in preparation and will be submitted in the first half of 2024.

 In a second time, we will consider new calibration opportunities offered by the union of Blue Waters Darshan, Torque (resource manager) and Lustre traces.
 In particular, we expect this new data to allow finer calibration and validation of the Lustre model inside our simulator.

+## Results for 2024/2025
+A conference paper presenting Fives, an HPC storage system simulator, has been accepted at HiPC'24 (Bengalore, India).
+Although Fives uses Darshan traces from an ANL system (Theta), an extended version of the paper exploiting Blue Waters traces is in preparation.

+We also introduced MOSAIC, an approach to categorize execution traces and give information about the general behavior of applications from an I/O perspective. we analyze a full year of I/O execution traces of Blue Waters from which, we determine a set of non-exclusive categories to describe the I/O behavior of jobs, including the temporality and the periodicity of the accesses and the metadata overhead.
+This paper has been accepted in the SC'24 PDSW workshop.
+This work is currently being pursued, with several lines of research focusing in particular on automating the clustering of I/O operations.

 ## References
 {% bibliography --file external/storage_systems_design.bib %}